cjqhenry14/localOrcCppLib/README.md

 c++/src/FileStatistics.cc reads and displays column statistics at the file- and stripe-level granularity.
 c++/src/FileMemory.cc evaluates dynamic memory usage.
 It also shows how to read only specific columns from an ORC file.

+Note:  Because I have modified the source code of the library, thses examples may not work, you can download the original library (https://github.com/apache/orc) to use the examples.

 ---
 ##Current changes made by me
 1) Core lib source code:
 c++/src/ColumnPrinter.cc:
 &emsp;&emsp;Main change: replace ColumnPrinter::printRow() with void ColumnPrinter::printRow(uint64_t rowId, char** tuple, unsigned int curColId), because I want to return one record as char** to fdw (which will be used in iterativeForeignScan() function).
 The parameter char** tuple (one line record) will be passed from fdw, and then filled with values parsed by orc lib.
+Currently, char** tuple is malloced in fdw, and each char* of char** tuple is malloced in ColumnPrinter.cc.

 c++/include/orc/ColumnPrinter.hh